Vicken-Ghoubiguian/app-launcher/README.md

 If you haven't installed the Choregraphe software, you can do so by downloading the installer from the official Softbank robotics website (at this link:https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares) as shown in the screenshot below:
 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_4.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_4.PNG" width="1902" height="965" align="center" />

+__Warning__: the version of the Choregraphe software that you download and therefore that you wish to install must correspond to the version of the NAOqi operating system installed on your robot.
+For example if your robot works under version 2.5.10 of the NAOqi operating system, then you must download and install version 2.5.10 of the Choregraphe software.

 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_5.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_5.PNG" width="1440" height="696" align="center" />

 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_7.PNG" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_7.PNG" width="1920" height="1030" align="center" />